When you start working with more than 10 containers, you realize that managing each container on each server is not very optimal:

 Kubernetes alone is then very versatile and powerful.
 However, it requires a learning curve to understand the concepts and get it running.
 This post will help you get a base working setup, where you can start running your own containers on top.

 This schema explains how it all works together.
 Let's break down each component:

 Kargo: this project use ansible recipe to deploy and migrate Kubernetes version on many types of servers (coreos, ubuntu, CentOS) and cloud (AWS, Azure, OpenStack, baremetal).
 So, the choice is yours.
 In my doc, I will just deploy CoreOS servers manually, and give IP info to Kargo.
 But you could use Kargo to provision AWS or Google servers in one command line.

 1 master node running Kubernetes components for container orchestration, it will pilot and gives work to the minions

 1 master/minion node: In order to have master redundancy and running containers too

 2(or more) minion nodes running the actual containers and doing the actual work

-This schema represents kubernetes internal components after the kargo install.
+This schema represents Kubernetes internal components after the Kargo install.
 Nearly all of them are running as containers.
-You will be able to adjust the number of master, minion, etcd to fit your needs.
+You will be able to adjust the number of masters, minions and ETCD to fit your needs.